 Outsiders or anyone who has not received an invitation to visit an OvaHimba village may not cross the holy line running from the main entrance to the chief’s hut in a direct line past the holy fire and to the entrance of the cattle enclosure.

 The OvaHimba are also strong believers in omiti – what we loosely understand under the definition of witchcraft.
 This belief transfers substantial power to traditional African healers.

 It has not only been the usual elements and severe occasional drought that have tested the OvaHimba.

 The tribe was subjected to the last century’s first attempt at racial extermination between 1904-1908 when the German Empire under Lothar von Trotha attempted to commit genocide against the Ovaherero, the Nama and the San.

-A perfect storm in the 1980s pitted the tribe against a double threat of severe drought (killing 90% of their livestock) and being the pawns of political conflict in the South African Border War with Angola.
+A perfect storm in the 1980s pitted the tribe against a double threat of severe drought (killing 90 percent of their livestock) and being the pawns of political conflict in the South African Border War with Angola.

-And yet, the OvaHimba is still standing strong today.
-They are incredibly remarkable for expertly managing the verve with which they cling to their culture in tandem with acting in a thoroughly modern context such as successfully working with international activists to block the proposed hydroelectric dam threatening to flood their ancestral lands.
+And yet, the OvaHimba are still standing strong today.
+They are incredibly remarkable for expertly managing the tenacity with which they cling to their culture in tandem with acting in a thoroughly modern context such as successfully working with international activists to block the proposed hydroelectric dam threatening to flood their ancestral lands.